 State of compliance

 The only licensed gas transmission system operator in North Macedonia, GAMA, is part of a vertically integrated company which does not comply with the unbundling requirements of Directive 2009/73/EC.
 The State (controlling the entire production of electricity in the country) and Makpetrol, the biggest gas importer and supplier, are the only shareholders of GAMA.
-MER, although tasked by the State to develop the country’s transmission system, does not hold a license for transmission system operation.
+The company Macedonia Energy Resources (MER), although it is continuously developing the country’s transmission system as tasked by the State, does not hold a license for transmission system operation.

-The new Energy Law foresees ownership unbundling as the only possible transmission system operator model.
-This solution could solve the long-standing dispute between the State and Makpetrol over the ownership of GAMA assets, which has blocked gas market development in the past.
+The Energy Law foresees ownership unbundling as the only possible transmission system operator model.
+This solution could solve the long-standing dispute between the State and Makpetrol over the ownership of GAMA assets, which continues to block gas market development in the past.

-The regulator approved the Certification rules for transmission system operation under the Third Energy Package in August 2018, as one of the first secondary acts required by the new Law.
+The regulator approved the certification rules for the transmission system operation under the Third Energy Package in August 2018, as one of the first secondary acts required by the new Energy Law.